 Charity Commission Annual Return

-A previously optional question asking the number of volunteers that a charity has is now mandatory.
-The Charity Commission has confirmed that they only require a best estimate of the number of volunteers and that the charity trustees are not included in the estimated number.
+As before, the Charity Commission only requires a best estimate of the number of volunteers and the charity trustees are not included in this estimated number.
 In estimating the number of volunteers it is suggested that:-

 A Local Church should exclude anyone who is a member of the Church Council, unless a member of the Church Council volunteers for the Local Church in another capacity e.g. the organist or Sunday school teacher.
 Anyone who is an employee should also be excluded.

 A Circuit completing the annual return should also exclude anyone who is a member of the Circuit Meeting unless they volunteer for the Circuit in another capacity e.g. an unpaid administrator.
 A Circuit only needs to include in their number of volunteers those people who volunteer for the Circuit, not all the people who assist at a Local Church level.
 This might include those people volunteering for a Circuit run project e.g. a food bank as well as anyone assisting with the running of the Circuit but not employees.

 A District completing the annual return should also exclude anyone who is a member of the Synod as they will be a charity trustee, unless they assist the District in another capacity as a volunteer.
 The District should only include in their estimation people volunteering for the District or a project of the District e.g. volunteer District Property Secretary.

 Although completing the AR18 may be some way off, it is important to begin reviewing what is required now and to start collating the necessary income and expenditure data to complete the return.